-Updated primary photo above shows three of our newest members enjoying ham radio from the 2013 summer session.
-The YL on the right just passed her Technician exam on Aug.
-28. Her new call is KC9ZOD.
-She becomes the 16th DAR members to be licensed since 2006.
-Her brothers are also shown here.
+Updated primary composite photo above shows some of our members enjoying both HF and echolink.
+These were taken within the past three months.
+Be sure to click on the photo for larger view.
+Our newest young ham is KC9ZOD who passed her Technician in September at age 11, and is the 16th to become licensed while a DAR Boys & Girls club member since 2006.
+We hope several others will follow suit in 2014.
 Photos below shows several of our YL members working on HF qso's.
 The K8DAR radio lab is now in its 7th year of operation.
 We began operation in 2006 with one HF and one VHF.
 Members of the M&M ARC organized and set up the antennas and gear.
 Now 7 years later, we have licensed 16 youth and have upgraded to two HF rigs with connected computers, one echolink computer, and one dual band.
 We also have numerous HT's and one mobile for loan to any newly licensed youngster.
-We have also purchased a new Kenwood 480HTX 200 watt model along with an suto tuner and an installed voice keyer.
-Hopefully one or two more hams will be added during 2014.
+We have also purchased a new Kenwood 480HTX 200 watt model, pictured above, and an installed voice keyer.
 Many thanks to the local radio club, the Boys & Girls club staff, and many who have contributed time and funding to get us to this point.
 Thanks to Lloyd Gomez W9LEG and Gayle Gomez W9GCG who have, since 2009, have contributed their time, efforts and material during the DAR summer sessions.
 We are committed to giving our youth exposure to the many benefits and enjoyment of ham radio.
 The future of ham radio communications lies with our youth.

 The kids love their contacts as it enriches their understanding of the U.S. and the world at large, as well as amateur radio.